twistingmercury/heartbeat/readme.md

 ## Defining Dependencies

 Heartbeat allows you to define dependencies that your service relies on.
-These dependencies can be HTTP endpoints or custom handler functions that check the status of other remote resources, such as a database, message queue, etc.
+These dependencies can be HTTP endpoints or custom Handler functions that check the status of other remote resources, such as a database, message queue, etc.

 ### HTTP Dependencies